 That said, the most important qualities I look for in a graduate student are inquisitiveness, a willingness to explore (and therefore to admit that there is something still to be learnt!) and initiative (e.g., can you come up with a research idea of your own?
 Find something out about the field you want to study?
 Or maybe fix a propane-powered pump on a glacier with whatever tools and spare parts are on hand?).

 For the theoretical side, strong mathematics and physics skills are also essential.
 My publications page gives a good impression of the type of work you may find yourself involved in if you are interested in taking that route, and supervision through the Institute of Applied Mathematics is possible.

-For the fieldwork-oriented side of my work, engineering skills and experience with instrumentation are ideal, as is a willingness to spend weeks camping in a cold and wet (though arguably beautiful) place while almost certainly never getting to climb any of the surrounding peaks.
+For the fieldwork-oriented side of research in my group, experience with instrumentation, experimental work and / or practical engineering are ideal, as are strong quantitative skills in the physical sciences.
+The ultimate aim is to generate hig-quality data that can be used to test and further develop quantitative models of glaciological phenomena.
+Also essential is a willingness to spend weeks living and working in a cold and often wet (though arguably beautiful) place while most likely never getting to climb any of the surrounding peaks.
+The reality is that fieldwork consists of often repetitive tasks that require a lot of attention to detail under physically demanding conditions.
 Basic outdoor and mountaineering skills (glacier travel, backcountry travel) are also very useful, but bear in mind that we don't go into the field in order to climb!
 And above all, common sense and an ability to get on with others are great assets in the field.